muratk5n/thirdwave/en/index.md

 ---

-The new SOH comes across more like a Prime Minister than President.
-That's what you have to be perhaps as a US Speaker, on the ground rolling with the punches, among others in your conference not floating seperate / above them as a President would.
-I saw the interview with Cardigan Shananigan, the focus on decentralisation is nice.
-I hope he is pressed on "conflict of interest" issues - many in the Congress sold their soul to the private sector.

----

 Shady characters connected to battery-electric interests tried but they could not sink Adani.
 It's now the Round Two bitch!
 Are you ready?